Cliffback/POP_OS_22.04-mbp-2016/README.md

 dkms install -m applespi -v 0.1
 ```

-Therr is a bug with the USB drivers, that apparently overrides the TouchBar drivers after booting.
+There is a bug with the USB drivers, that apparently overrides the TouchBar drivers after booting.
 This can be mitigated by rebinding usb drivers each boot

 [Source](https://github.com/roadrunner2/macbook12-spi-driver/issues/42)